WhatsApp Web on Phone: How to Set Up and Use It on Mobile

 Will using WhatsApp Web on a phone trigger two-step verification prompts?

-No, scanning the QR code to log in doesn't trigger two-step verification.
-However, having two-step enabled adds extra security when re-verifying your account in the app itself.
+No, scanning the QR code to log in does not trigger two-step verification.
+However, enabling two-step verification adds an extra layer of security when re-verifying your account in the app.

 Can I use WhatsApp Web on phone in languages other than English?